IrisSec/irissec.github.io/_posts/2020-07-24-Raymonds-Recovery.md

 ---
+title: Raymonds Recovery
+author: not_really
+categories: forensics
 layout: post
-title:       "Raymonds Recovery [forensics]"
-description: "solved by skat"
 ---

-## Writeup by not_really

 > Uh-oh!
 Someone corrupted all my important files and now I can’t open any of them.
 I really need one of them in particular, a png of something very important.
 Please help me recover it!
 >